Home » Blog » Romance Scams — Early Warning Signs & How to Protect Yourself

 They avoid normal checks

-They may avoid video calls, give excuses or use stolen photos and fake profiles.
+They may avoid video calls, give repeated excuses or use stolen photos and fake profiles.

 Check safely